Our Team

 Kat-Friedrich

-Kat Friedrich is an entrepreneurial journalist who has combined engineering, technology, and writing for over 20 years.
+Kat Friedrich, editor in chief of Solar Today, is an entrepreneurial journalist who has combined engineering, technology, and writing for over 20 years.
 In 2012, she co-founded Clean Energy Finance Forum, a news project that Yale University acquired.
-Later, she co-founded and managed a sister website on innovation in forestry, water, agriculture and urbanism.
+Later, she co-founded and managed a sister website on innovation in forestry, water, agriculture, and urbanism.

 • Sunshine Urbaniak